Excellent | Worth a Detour

 Riverside Grill Shack

-To say Nashvillians are lucky would be the understatement of the century.
+To say people of Nashville, TN are lucky would be the understatement of the century.
 There are many choices when it comes to finding a place to eat in Nashville, but the choice gets harder, because there are so many places to eat.
 Well, let me put your mind at ease.

 The Riverside Grill Shack is the place to go when you are hungry on the Eastside of Nashville.
 The name might throw you, though.
 It is not located on the riverside, but on Riverside Drive, which does not run next to the river.
 The part they did get right was the shack part of the name.

-I have been to some small places in my travels, but wow, this place is tiny!
+We have been to some small places in our travels, but wow, this place is tiny!
 There is a sign on the detached covered screened-in dining area, that supports a sign “Luxurious Seating”.
 When you see it in person, you will understand the joke.
 Enough about the shack, let’s talk about the real reason to go there for a meal.
 THE FOOD.

 Riverside Grill Shack has a limited menu, and really that is okay.
 Too many places try to do too many things and the quality suffers.
 That is not the case here.
 The menu consists of burgers, salads, wings and fries and not just any regular fries, but Uber Tuber Hand Cut Fries.

 There is limited seating, but it is easy to take your meal to go and find a spot by the “river” to eat.
-One hint I will give: take extra napkins/paper towels, because you will need them.
+One hint: take extra napkins/paper towels, because you will need them.

 The shack is open for breakfast Friday through Sunday starting at 8am on Friday and 9am on Saturday and Sunday.
 They have a wide range of breakfast sandwiches, fried biscuits with some awesome ingredients, and fried cheese grits with triple pepper jack cheese.

 This is not “Fine Dining”, however it is mighty full dining at its best.
 Come hungry and leave happy and full.

 Directions & Hours